2001abdullah/Flutter-WeatherApp/README.md

 A  responsive weather application built with Flutter that provides real-time updates, detailed hourly and weekly forecasts, and global location search capabilities.

+# A quick demo
+this is the link to the demo of the application: https://youtube.com/shorts/5W6Z3mhLU60?feature=share

 ## Features

 - **Global Location Search**: Search and set locations worldwide using the Open-Meteo Geocoding API.